nhost/nhost/docs/docs/platform/graphql/index.md

 A GraphQL query is used to fetch data from the database.

 :::tip
-The [Queries documentation from Hasura](https://hasura.io/docs/latest/graphql/core/databases/postgres/queries/index/) is applicable since Nhost uses Hasura's GraphQL Engine for your app.
+The [Queries documentation from Hasura](https://hasura.io/docs/latest/graphql/core/databases/postgres/queries/index/) is applicable since we're using Hasura's GraphQL Engine for your project.
 :::

 **Example:** A GraphQL query to select `title`, `body`, and `isCompleted` for every row in the `todos` table.